SilenDt/checkPlease_App/BackEnd/README.md

 ### Extension Queries + Routes

-* Get all users in a given town for a given company
+* Get all users in a given company for a given job
 * Get all companies over a certain rating in a given town